warbe-maker/VBA-Excel-Workbook/README.md

 Download and import _[mWbk.bas][1]_

 ### Usage
-The module is prepared to provided its services completely autonomous - and at the same time to fit perfectly into my personal environment.
-The latter means it is prepared to use the Common Execution Trace service and the Common Error Service, both merely depending on download and setting the corresponding _Conditional Compile Arguments_.

-still to be completed

-See also: [Conflicts with personal and public _Common Components_][2]
+> This _Common Component_ is prepared to function completely autonomously ( download, import, use) but at the same time to integrate with my personal 'standard' VB-Project design.
+See [Conflicts with personal and public _Common Components_][2] for more details.

 ## Contribution